GMH-Code/SuperChocChip/README.md

 - Large, small, and colour sprites.
 ROMs which make use of 4 planes (16-colours) are also supported, even though the specification on this is still unofficial.
 - Fast 4-way scrolling.
 - The extra video timer is set to 60Hz, which ensures unnecessary rendering and flickering doesn't occur.
-Modern games which use the delay timer to provide VSync emulation are supported.
+Modern games that use the delay timer to provide VSync emulation are supported.
 - Performance monitoring output (frames drawn and instructions executed per second).
 - Live visual disassembly of OpCodes/instructions about to be run (disabled by default, unless a CPU exception occurs).
 - The input and rendering modules can be swapped for your own creations.
 In theory, you can make a game run on almost any custom display and keypad.